Building a simple ZK project on TON

 node ../../../snarkjs/build/cli.cjs powersoftau verify pot14_final.ptau

-If a more complex circuit is written with more constraints, it is necessary to generate your PTAU setup using a larger parameter.
+If you plan to write a more complex circuit with additional constraints, youโll need to generate a Powers of Tau (PTAU) setup using a larger parameter.

 You can remove the unnecessary files: